bywatersolutions/koha-plugin-unique-management-gentle-nudge/README.md

 # Installation

-This plugin requires no special installation.
-Simply download the kpz file from the releases page, then upload it to Koha from Administration / Plugins.
+The plugin requires the Perl library _Text::CSV::Slurp_.

-# Configuration
+Please install this library before installing the plugin.